cvmfs/doc-cvmfs/cpt-repo.rst

 ``/etc/cvmfs/keys/my.repo.name.masterkey`` and corresponding
 ``/etc/cvmfs/keys/my.repo.name.pub`` for every new repository.
-Additional user-written procedures can then be applied to replace those files with a common masterkey/pub pair, and then the ``cvmfs_server resign`` must be run to update the corresponding signature (in ``/srv/cvmfs/my.repo.name/.cvmfswhitelist``).
+Additional user-written procedures can then be applied to replace those files with a common masterkey/pub pair, and then ``cvmfs_server resign`` must be run to update the corresponding signature (in ``/srv/cvmfs/my.repo.name/.cvmfswhitelist``).
-Signatures are only good for 30 days by default, so ``cvmfs_server resign`` command must be run before the they expire.
+Signatures are only good for 30 days by default, so ``cvmfs_server resign`` must be run again before they expire.

 ``cvmfs_server`` also supports the ability to store the masterkey in a separate inexpensive smartcard, so that even if the computer hosting